chhoumann/quickadd/docs/Examples/Capture_FetchTasksFromTodoist.md

 - ``GetAllTasksFromProject`` will prompt you for a project and get all tasks from that project, and
 - ``GetAllTasksFromSection`` will prompt you for a section and get all tasks from that section.

-I personally set up three macros, one for each of these exports.
+Personally, I just let QuickAdd ask me which one to execute.

-When you are entering the user script in the macro, you can add ``::GetAllTasksFromProject`` (or, `::` followed by any of the other exports) to directly call one of the exported functions.
+However, when you are entering the user script in the macro, you can add ``::GetAllTasksFromProject`` (or, `::` followed by any of the other exports) to directly call one of the exported functions.

 ![Get all tasks from project](../Images/Todoist-GetAllTasksFromProject.png)